cleverhans-lab/cleverhans/CONTRIBUTING.md

 ### Setting up Cleverhans on your machine

-Start by creating a new Conda or Virtualenv environment.
+Then create a new Conda or Virtualenv environment.

 Conda:
 ```
 $ conda create --name cleverhans python=3.6
-$ conda activate cleverhanse
+$ conda activate cleverhans
 ```

 Virtualenv: